leoneloliver/Python_tricks/README.md

 # Python Language Features and Tricks

-Neat Python Tricks Beginners Should Know.
+Python Tricks Beginners Should Know.